RogerMarsh/dptdb/README.txt

 The DPT documentation zip file is in a directory named like C:/Python27/Lib/site-packages/dpt3.0_dptdb-0.5-py2.7.egg/dptdb, using the example at the end of `Installation Instructions`_.

-The dptapi.py and _dptapi.pyd modules are built using `SWIG`_ and `MinGW`_ for a particular version of Python.
-In particular a _dptapi.pyd built for Python 2.7 will work only on Python 2.7 and so on.
+A _dptapi.pyd built for Python 2.7 will work only on Python 2.7 and so on.

 The `DPT API distribution`_ contains independent scripts and instructions to build dptdb mentioning much earlier versions of the build dependencies.

-This package will work only on a Python built for the Microsoft Windows platform.

 .. _DPT API documentation: http://solentware.co.uk/files/DPT_V3R0_DOCS.ZIP